 The page highlights examples of good practice from across the UK of effective transition from children's to adults' health services.

-Around 10,000 children and young people a year in the UK come into contact with secure settings.
+There are about 1,000 children and young people held in secure settings at any one time.
 They are some of the most vulnerable, often suffering poor physical and mental health.
-These standards help healthcare professionals, commissioners, service providers, regulators, managers and governors ...
+These standards - first published in 2013, and refreshed in 2019 for England - help healthcare professionals, commissioners,...

 The NPDA is performed annually in England and Wales.
 The sole aim is to provide information that leads to an improved quality of care for those children and young people affected by diabetes.
 We produce two reports: report on care processes (healthcare checks) and outcomes; and a report on hospital ...